JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

 Such tools allow building a very convenient user experience on abstract level, and reaching very efficient code.

-## Experiment reproducibility
+## Reproducibile research

-Think about a code that was written ages ago.
-To run it, you need to be able to have the same version of the language it was written for.
+Think about a code that was written some time ago.
+To run it, you often need to be able to have the same version of the language it was written for.

 - **Standard way**
-  language freezes syntax and guarantee some back-ward compatibility (Matlab), which prevents future improvements
+  language freezes syntax and guarantees some back-ward compatibility (Matlab), which prevents future improvements

 - **Julia approach**
   allows easy recreation of the *environment* in which the code was developed.
 Every project (e.g. directory) can have its own environment